 West Africa: Guinea, Liberia, Sierra Leone, Mali

-Intrahealth International, UNICEF, World Health Organization, Jembi, Thoughtworks, International Medical Corps, PASA, MEASURE Evaluation, John Snow International, mPowering Frontline Health Workers, Health Information Systems Program (HISP), Ministries of health in Guinea, Liberia, Mali, and Sierra Leone
+Intrahealth International, UNICEF, World Health Organization, Jembi, Thoughtworks, International Medical Corps, PASA, John Snow International, mPowering Frontline Health Workers, Health Information Systems Program (HISP), Ministries of health in Guinea, Liberia, Mali, Sierra Leone and Tanzania

 mHero works by the OpenHIE standards.
 The platform makes use of different open source technologies:

-- – DHIS 2: Developed by the Health Information System Programme at the University of Oslo, it is a web-based health management information system with visualization features.
+– DHIS 2: Developed by the Health Information System Programme at the University of Oslo.This is a web-based health management information system with visualization features

-- – OpenHIE’s InterLinked Health Worker Registry: Is an application developed by OpenHIE that aggregates attributes for health workers from multiple human resource information systems and can share and validate health worker information using messaging standards.
+– OpenHIE’s InterLinked Health Worker Registry: An application developed by OpenHIE that aggregates attributes for health workers from multiple human resource information systems and can share and validate health worker information using messaging standards